 “The effects of tactile stimulation on the structure of the brain can be appreciated by understanding that the skin is almost an extension of the brain, formed as it is from the same layer of tissue during the embryonic stage of life.”
 (Biosociology: An Emerging Paradigm, Anthony Walsh,1995)

-Keeping this sentence in mind she explores the relation that connects textile structures with the physical and social space, by analysing the boundaries between space, tactile perception and textile surfaces.
+Keeping this sentence in mind she explores the relation that connects textile structures with the physical and social space, by analyzing the boundaries between space, tactile perception and textile surfaces.

 The investigation of alternative ways to infiltrate architecture with tactile textile surfaces keeps on raising new personal research points on how to cross-examine and blur the line between the traditional function of surfaces and more stimulating encounters with our daily surrounding.